 How can you help?

-The Grow ‘Em Up Fund offers the opportunity to make a donation – large or small – to help EON grow its Thriving Communities Program to more communities in need.
+You support – corporate or individual helps EON to grow its Thriving Communities Program to more communities in need.
 Because the Program is focused on early intervention and disease prevention, the impact of your contribution will be greatest for children.
 Through improved nutrition they stand a better chance of living a healthier life and achieving better outcomes in education and employment as a result.

-A contribution to EON, is a contribution to improving the health and well-being of future generations of Indigenous people in remote communities, where the health gap is currently at its widest:
+A contribution to EON, is a contribution to improving the health and well-being of future generations of Aboriginal people in remote communities, where the health gap is currently at its widest:

-- You can assist EON to building a sustainable supply of healthy food in remote communities
+- You can assist EON in building a sustainable supply of healthy food in remote communities

-- You can support EON build the capacity in communities to get infants healthy for school, for kids to engage and thrive at school and for adults to be fit for and able to achieve in work.
+- You can support EON to build capacity in communities, to get infants healthy for school, to get kids engaged and thriving at school and adults fit for and able to achieve in work.

-- You can help EON deliver regular training and employment today in communities – based around horticulture and the land – where opportunities are few.
+- You can help EON deliver regular training and employment in communities today, where opportunities are typically few, based around horticulture and the land.

-- You can contribute to the national policy agenda – targeting the big challenges of Indigenous inequity and how to harness the potential of Indigenous people in the interests of national development
+- You can contribute to the National Policy Agenda – targeting the big challenges of Aboriginal inequity and how to harness the potential of Aboriginal people in the interests of national development.

-With your help, together we can make a vital contribution to improving the health and living standards of Australia’s Indigenous people.
+With your help, together we can make a vital contribution to improving the health and living standards of Australia’s Aboriginal people.